Ali Dizaei

-Early life and career to 2000
+Early life and education

-Dizaei was born in Tehran, Iran where his father was a deputy commissioner of police.
+Dizaei was born in Tehran, Pahlavi Iran where his father was a deputy commissioner of police.
 He moved to the UK in 1973.
 He was educated at Slindon College, a private boarding school in Arundel, West Sussex.
-Dizaei studied law at university, gaining a BA (Hons) and LLM in Law from City University London and a diploma in policing from Cambridge University, later gaining a PhD from Brunel University, and joined Thames Valley Police in 1986.
-He served in Henley-on-Thames, in uniform and in the Criminal Investigation Department, rising to the rank of Chief Inspector.
-He was appointed an adviser on race issues to the Home Secretary, and then transferred to the Metropolitan Police Service (MPS) on promotion to Superintendent on 29 March 1999 as a staff officer to Assistant Commissioner Ian Johnston.
+Dizaei studied law at university, gaining a BA (Hons) and LLM in Law from City University Londonand a diploma in policing from Cambridge University, later gaining a PhD from Brunel University.